 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Two-night pre-cruise hotel stay with breakfast at the Quito JW Marriott; evening tour of Quito's historic city highlights; roundtrip economy class air between Ecuador and the Galápagos Islands; transfer from the hotel to the airport in Quito; pre- and post-cruise transfers between the airport and Silver Galapagos in Baltra; a post-cruise hotel day room at the Hotel Oro Verde in Guayaquil (for guests with flights after 10 p.m.); transfer from the airport to the hotel, and from the hotel to the airport in Guayaquil; Galápagos National Park fee; porterage fees; cabin accommodations aboard ship; all meals aboard ship; Galapagos Transit Card; all shore activities and excursions; guide and lecture service; butler service; gratuities aboard ship; kayaking; snorkel gear and wetsuits; complimentary beverages aboard ship (including select wines, spirits, soda, water and coffee); one hour of internet access per guest/per day for passengers booked in Explorer and Terrace Suites; unlimited internet access for passengers booked in Veranda, Deluxe Veranda, and Silver Suites; courtesy binoculars and raincoats on loan.
+Two-night pre-voyage hotel stay with breakfast in Quito; evening tour of Quito's historic city highlights; roundtrip economy class air between Ecuador and the Galapagos Islands; transfer from the hotel to the airport in Quito; pre- and post-cruise transfers between the airport and Silver Galapagos in Baltra; a post-cruise hotel day room in Guayaquil (for guests with flights after 10 p.m.); transfer from the airport to the hotel, and from the hotel to the airport in Guayaquil; Galapagos National Park Fee; porterage fees; cabin accommodations aboard ship; all meals aboard ship; Galapagos Transit Card; all shore activities and excursions; guide and lecture service; butler service; gratuities (except Spa); kayaking; snorkel gear and wetsuits; complimentary beverages aboard ship (including select wines, spirits, soda, water and coffee); one hour of Internet access per guest/per day for passengers booked in Explorer and Terrace Suites; unlimited Internet access for passengers booked in Veranda, Deluxe Veranda, and Silver Suites; courtesy binoculars and raincoats on loan.
 Subject to change without notice.

 International airfare; government taxes; laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature; premium sparkling wines and spirits; travel health insurance (required to enter Ecuador); fuel surcharge may apply.

-Photo Credit: © Creative Services at Silversea Cruises, © Daniela Plaza, © Richard Sidey (crab), © Ralph Lee Hopkins (turtle)
+Photo Credit: © Creative Services at Silversea Cruises, © Daniela Plaza, © Richard Sidey (crab, hikers, hawk, albatross, iguana), © Ralph Lee Hopkins (turtle)